SqooAI/SqooAI/README.md

 No setup.
 No meetings.
 Just vibes.

 ### ⚙️ How It Works
-1. ➕ Add me to your project
+1. ➕ Add me to your repo
 2. 🙋‍♂️ Assign me an issue (yes, that’s literally it)
 3. 🛠️ I’ll do the work and send you a PR